aelise/groutr_web/_pages/privacypolicy.md

 ## 8. DO WE COLLECT INFORMATION FROM MINORS?

-In Short: We do not knowingly collect data from or market to children under 18 years of age.

-We do not knowingly solicit data from or market to children under 18 years of age.
-By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Services.
-If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
-If you become aware of any data we may have collected from children under age 18, please contact us at contact@neuralappworks.com.
+In Short: We do not knowingly collect personal information from children under 13 years of age beyond what is necessary to support the internal operations of the Services (e.g., security, crash reporting, contextual ads, and basic analytics).
+The app is suitable for all ages; however, children should not send us personal information (e.g., name or contact details).
+If we learn that we have collected personal information from a child under 13, we will delete it.
+If you become aware of any data we may have collected from children under age 13, please contact us at contact@neuralappworks.com.

 ## 9. WHAT ARE YOUR PRIVACY RIGHTS?

 In Short: In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.
-You may review, change, or terminate your account at any time.
+You may exercise your privacy rights at any time by contacting us.

 In some regions (like the EEA, UK, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
 You can make such a request by contacting us by using the contact details provided in the section "HOW CAN YOU CONTACT US ABOUT THIS NOTICE?" below.